Alex García López

 Alejandro "Alex" García López is an Argentine director and screenwriter.
-He has directed episodes of the television series Fear the Walking Dead (2017), Luke Cage (2018), The Witcher (2019), The Acolyte (2024), and One Hundred Years of Solitude (2024–present).
+He has directed episodes of the television series Fear the Walking Dead (2017), Luke Cage (2018), The Witcher (2019), The Acolyte (2024), and One Hundred Years of Solitude (2024–2026).

 Biography

 García López was born in Buenos Aires.
 At the age of 13, he and his family moved to the United States.
 He studied musical composition at Berklee College of Music and completed a masters degree in the Netherlands.
 He lived in London for 16 years before moving back to the United States.

 He began his career composing music for commercials.
 In 2009, he co-wrote and directed a short film, Diego's Story, based on the true story of his older brother's kidnapping.